pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

 CALIBRATION

-    Calibration step calculates various parameters.
+    Calibration step calculates various intrinsic and extrinsic parameters.

     Intrinsic Parameters
     --------------------

+    Intrinsic parameters of a camera don't depend on how the camera is mounted.
+Theoretically, all cameras of same model should have same intrinsic parameters.
+But, there may be small variations in lens position, sensor position, etc. So, it is preferable calibrate each of the camera separately.

     Each camera needs to be calibrated.
 Each camera has single calibration file located in 'Data' folder.
     Currently there are 4 calibration files, one for each of the camera.
-There is a naming convention for the calibration file name.
+There is a naming convention for the calibration file.
-        Data/camCalib_0.xml
-        Data/camCalib_1.xml
-        Data/camCalib_2.xml
-        Data/camCalib_3.xml
+        Data/camCalib0.xml
+        Data/camCalib1.xml
+        Data/camCalib2.xml
+        Data/camCalib3.xml

     Each calibration file contains:
         Intrinsic Matrix (3 x 3 Matrix)